 From what we’ve learned so far, post notification campaigns are triggered when a new post is published in WordPress.
 Here’s how to create a post notification campaign in WordPress:

-Step 1: Head over to the WordPress dashboard > MailPoet > Emails.
-Select the Post Notifications tab and click Add New.
+Step 1: Head over to the WordPress dashboard > MailPoet > Emails and click + New Email.

-Step 2: Click on Set up under the Latest Post Notifications tab.
+Step 2: Click on Set up in the Latest Post Notifications box.